thorandresen/100sips/README.md

 # one_hundred_sips

 An application that serves as a drinking game, where you take a shot&#x2F;sip of beer every minute for 60 minutes.
+A newer version is created and can be found on android at: https://play.google.com/store/apps/details?id=com.thorandresen.sips

 ## Getting Started